 Another way to find buyers is to use matchmaking services.
 Some of those services are free of charge but most ask for a subscription or some other fee.
 Examples of online matchmaking platforms relevant for exporters of processed fruit and vegetables are:

 - Frozen B2B – online marketplace for frozen food.
 Available upon subscription although some simple searches can be performed free of charge.

 - GreenTrade – online marketplace for organic food.
 Search current buyer announcements under several categories relevant for processed fruit and vegetables (for example “fruit and vegetable”, “grocery products” or “drinks”).
 In order to see the contact information of the company you need to subscribe.

 - Carefully study the websites of the companies you found on the databases.
 Also search for additional information about those companies on the internet to better understand if they are a good match for your company.
-For companies that are not from the United Kingdom, perform a search in the language of the country where it is headquartered.
+Perform a search in the language of the country where your target company is headquartered.

 - After sending the first email, follow up with a telephone call to increase the response rate and to check if the contacted company is really relevant for you.

 8. Participate in digital B2B platforms